+this curriculum will receive the Associate in Home Economics degree •

 Courses Freshman Year Hours

-HEC 100 BBA 108 HEC 117 HEC 115 HEC 200 LST 101 LST 102 LST 103 MAT 150 PSY 101 SOC 105 SPC 108 Home Economics Orientation Business Communications Foods and Nutrition or Foods Food Service Equipment Life Studies Life Studies Life Studies Basic Mathematics Introduction to Psychology or Introduction to Sociology Fundamentals of Speech 5 5 5 5 5
+HEC 100 BBA 108 HEC 117 HEC 115 HEC 200 ENG 101 POL 201 HIS 252 MAT 150 PSY 101 SOC 105 SPC 108 Home Economics Orientation Business Communications Foods and Nutrition or Foods.
+Food Service Equipment Composition and Rhetoric American Government United States History Technical Mathematics Introduction to Psychology or Introduction to Sociology Fundamentals of Speech 5 5 5 5 5 5

-Physical Education on as required
+Physical Educat ion as required TOTAL 46

-TOTAL 46

 Summer

 HEC 209 Internship 15

+AND DESCRIPTION OF THE STREET 1 5

-To be taken the su immer following freshman year-required for graduation.
+To be taken the sun nmer following freshman year-required for graduation.

 Courses Sophomore Year Hours

-BBA 110 Principles of Accounting 5

-HEC 118 HEC 127 HEC 131 HEC 245 HEC 251 HEC 257 Electives Commercial Foods Management Food Purchasing Supervision Nutrition Food and Labor Cost Control 5 5 5 5
+BBA 110 HEC 118 HEC 127 HEC 131 HEC 245 HEC 251 HEC 257 Electives Principles of Accounting Food Production Service for Groups Commercial Foods Management Food Purchasing Supervision Nutrition Food and Labor Cost Control 5 5 5 5

-HEC 127 HEC 131 HEC 245 HEC 251 HEC 257 Commercial Foods Management Food Purchasing Supervision Nutrition Food and Labor Cost Control 5 5 5 5

-HEC 127 HEC 131 HEC 245 HEC 251 HEC 257 Electives Commercial Foods Management Food Purchasing Supervision Nutrition Food and Labor Cost Control 5 5 5 5 5 5
+Physical Educati ion as required 1181

+TOTAL 45

-GRAND TOTAL
+GRAND TOTAL 106

+Select electives BBA 270 MDE 290 HEC 132 HED 255 HEC 256 HEC 268 SOC 260 from this list or others approved by advisor.
+Business Law Personnel Management Quantity Food Protection Catering Merchandising for Food Service Restaurant Management Social Problems

+ORNAMENTAL HORTICULTURE TECHNOLOGY
-With options in Flower Shop and Greenhouse Management.

-Landscape Gardening and Maintenance. and Turfgrass Management
+With Options in Flowershop and Greenhouse Management, Landscape Management, and Turfgrass Management

-This area of study offers training in the specialized areas of ornamental horticulture leading to gainful employment for men and women as highly skilled technicians and supervisory personnel in one of the highly specialized ornamental industries.
-This program will provide the individual with a detailed understanding of the technical requirements of the industry and will help the student to develop some skill proficiency in the various techniques utilized by the commercial ornamental horticulturalists.
-Students trained in this program will find employment with garden centers, flower shops, golf courses, athletic and recreational areas, schools, colleges, nurseries, lawn maintenance and landscape companies and other agri-business occupations.
-To be eligible to receive the Associate Degree in Ornamental Horticulture, each student must complete the required freshman year courses and the sophomore year courses of one specific option.
+Ornamental Horticulture Technology offers training in the specialized areas of Flowershop and Greenhouse Management, Landscape Management, and Turfgrass Management for men and women.
+These highly skilled technicians and supervisory personnel obtain gainful employment in one of these highly specialized ornamental industries.
+This program will provide the individual with a detailed understanding of the technical requirements of the industry and will help the student to develop skill proficiency in the various techniques utilized by the commercial ornamental horticulturalists.
+Students trained in this program will find employment with garden centers, flowershops, golf courses, athletic and recreational areas, schools, colleges, nurseries, lawn maintenance and landscape companies, and other agribusiness occupations.
+To be eligible to receive the Associate Degree in Ornamental Horticulture, each student must complete the required courses of one specific option.